-(2) Skills workshops: Throughout the academic year, the program will offer a number of skills workshops at the Law Center.
+- Skills workshops: Throughout the academic year, the program will offer a number of skills workshops at the Law Center.
 Topics may include managing crucial conversations with clients and opposing counsel, presentation skills, stakeholder management, drafting policy briefs, legal ethics and new technology, running an effective and compliant advocacy campaign, and researching on a budget.
 Fellows are required to attend at least four skills workshop sessions over the course of the program.
-Click here for a list of our skills sessions offered in 2017-2018.
+View a list of our skills sessions offered in 2017-2018.

-- Please visit our Partner Fellowships webpage and contact Morgan Lynn-Alesker, Associate Director of Post-Graduate Fellowships and Diversity at email@example.com to learn more about partner fellowships.
-Currently, the Delaney Post-Graduate Residency Program works with partner fellowships in the greater Washington, D.C. region.
+Learn more about our Partner Fellowships and email Ruby Sheikh, Assistant Director, Public Interest Employer & Alumni Outreach to learn more about becoming a Partner Fellowship host.
+Currently, the Delaney Post-Graduate Residency Program works with Partner Fellowships in the greater Washington, D.C. region.

 Once a student is offered a position as a Partner Fellow, the student will be invited to apply to the Delaney Post-Graduate Residency Program.
 Fellows with questions about the program or application process can be directed to Email Kennisha Austin, Director of the Delaney Post-Graduate Residency Program.